What is lazy loading? Meaning, examples and SEO impact

 add_action(‘wp_enqueue_scripts’, ‘add_lazy_loading_script’);

-This code assumes that you have a JavaScript file named lazy-load.js
+This code assumes that you have a JavaScript file named lazy-load.js in a js folder within your theme directory.

 Step 4: Create the JavaScript file